gromacs/gromacs/docs/dev-manual/documentation-generation.rst

   This is most easily invoked through a ``check-source`` target in the build system.
   The script also checks that documentation for a header matches its use in the source code (e.g., that a header documented as internal to a module is not actually used from outside the module).
-These checks are run in Jenkins as part of the Documentation job.
+These checks are run in CI.
   Details for the custom checker are on a separate page (common for several checkers): :doc:`gmxtree`.

 module dependency graphs
   |Gromacs| uses a custom Python script to generate an annotated dependency